AdobeDocs/release-notes.en/current.md

 |July 2024|[[!DNL Adobe Target] bulk profile update [!DNL API] throws *[!DNL Unexpected Error]* when using [!DNL Postman]](https://experienceleague.adobe.com/en/docs/experience-cloud-kcs/kbarticles/ka-24281)|New article| Learn about how to fix the issue when running the [!DNL Target Bulk Profile Update API] throws the *[!DNL Unexpected Error]* message in [!DNL Postman].|
 -->

-* For pre-release information, see [[!DNL Adobe Target] prerelease](https://experienceleague.adobe.com/en/docs/target/using/release-notes/target-release-notes)
-* For current information, see [[!DNL Adobe Target] release notes](https://experienceleague.adobe.com/en/docs/target/using/release-notes/release-notes)
+* For the latest release information, see [[!DNL Adobe Target] release notes](https://experienceleague.adobe.com/en/docs/target/using/release-notes/release-notes)

 +++